4lexDel/zombie/README.md

     * Difficulties
 - Bugs
     * We can place a bloc on a zombie => the pathfinding delay makes the zombie cheat
+    * The drawer can't go back properly if we resize the screen

 <br>

 ## Technical story
+- Manage the wrong format (+ the errors throw by the save & load)
 - Create a Wave object to make the zombie spawn configuration easier
 - Manage performance!
     * Display the content on the screen only    > done but can be improved by breaking the loop when possible